-World Wrestling Entertainment, Inc. World Wrestling Entertainment, Inc. Class A (WWE - Get Rating) 0.35% closed down 3.8 percent Wednesday and continued marginally lower in after-hours trading after CEO Vince McMahon reported a significant divestment.
+World Wrestling Entertainment, Inc. WWE 0.35% closed down 3.8 percent Wednesday and continued marginally lower in after-hours trading after CEO Vince McMahon reported a significant divestment.

 McMahon sold more than 3.2 million shares — about 4.1 percent of WWE’s outstanding shares — in a block trade in order to bolster his other fledgling venture.

 “Mr. McMahon executed the sale primarily to fund a separate entity from the Company, Alpha Entertainment LLC, which Mr. McMahon established to explore investment opportunities across the sports and entertainment landscapes, including launching a professional football league under the name ‘XFL,’” according to his 8-K filing.

 This is the second time McMahon drew from his holdings to fund Alpha Entertainment, a wholly distinct entity from the WWE.